shoabahamed/ImageCraft/README.md

 ![HomePage](./assets/home_page.png)

 An advanced real time web application using **GPU** for editing, enhancing, and sharing images.
-Built with **React (Vite)** on the frontend and **Flask** on the backend, with cloud storage using cloudnary and subscription based payemnt with **Stripe**
+Built with **React (Vite)** on the frontend and **Flask** on the backend, with cloud storage using Cloudinary and subscription-based payment with **Stripe**.

 You can find the project demo [here](https://pixeltune-lxxmqe90w-shoab-ahameds-projects.vercel.app/).
-As it is a free service backend may not work.
+As it is a free service, backend may not work.

 ---